Lawyers

 10. Myth: You Can’t Afford to Hire a Lawyer

-Many people dismiss the idea of hiring a lawyer after a car accident because they believe they cannot afford legal .
-However, most car accident work on a contingency fee basis, which means that you do not have to pay any upfront costs.
-Your attorney will only receive payment if they successfully recover compensation for you.
+Many people dismiss the idea of hiring a lawyer after a car accident because they believe they cannot afford .
+However, most work on a contingency fee basis, which means that you do not have to pay any upfront costs.
+Your attorney will only receive if they successfully recover compensation for you.

 11. Myth: You Can Settle Your Case Without Going to Court